JamesSkemp/words/content/post/itunes-playlists-to-xml-version-11-released.md

 +++
-title = "iTunes Playlists to Xml - version 1.1 released" summary = "Version 1.1 of iTunes Playlists to Xml has been released.
+title = "iTunes Playlists to Xml - version 1.1 released" description = "Version 1.1 of iTunes Playlists to Xml has been released.
 This update includes one minor change and the removal of the installer." draft = false comments = false date = "2009-05-15T20:11:00-05:00"